mainmatter/ember-simple-auth/README.md

 multiple authenticators to support multiple ways of authentication such as sending credentials to the application's own backend server, Facebook, github etc.

-__Authorizers__ use the data retrieved by an authenticator and stored in the session to __generate authorization data that can be injected into outgoing requests such as Ember Data requests__.

 ## Example App